Taking cyber security seriously

 While it won’t make your business bulletproof, cyber insurance will help you bounce back in the event of an attack.
 If you lose data, for instance, cyber insurance can provide a specialist team to help recover and rebuild your system.
 It can also cover any loss of income, should the attack impact your ability to trade, as well as legal assistance/representation.

 For more information about how you can prepare your business for a cyber-attack, read our top tips.

 - Set up two-factor authentication to log in to your systems.
 This means employees will log in to their account with a password and a one-time code (usually delivered to mobile phones).
 This makes it difficult for hackers to infiltrate your system without access to the codes.

 - Ensure that all your software is updated.
-Regularly installing patches fix holes in your system, making them more difficult to breach.
+Regularly installing patches to fix holes in your system, makes them more difficult to breach.